carrasqu/XYZ_plaquette_deco_SSE/README.md

 Performs SSE for the XYZ model on the Kagome lattice

--lattice_so.f Generates lattices
--dloop.f90 performs a Stochastic Series Expansion (SSE) QMC algorithm in the global Sz basis designed to study the XYZ Hamiltonian at finite temperature using a 2+1-dimensional simulation cell.
+-dloop.f90 is the main program.
+It performs a Stochastic Series Expansion (SSE) QMC algorithm in the global Sz basis designed to study the XYZ Hamiltonian at finite temperature using a 2+1-dimensional simulation cell.
 The code makes use of the MPI library.
 Within the SSE, the Hamiltonian was implemented with a triangular plaquette breakup, which helps ergodicity in the regime where Jz/J±± is large.
 Using this Hamiltonian breakup, the standard SSE-directed